TheColorRed/godot-di/README.md

 ### InjectionToken

 Another way is to use an `InjectionToken`.
 This is useful if you want to inject a value that is not a class that extends `Injectable`.
+An injection token can be either a `string` or or an instance of `InjectionToken`.

 A good place to put these tokens is in an `Autoload` script.
 However, these could also be put in a node as a `static var`.